 There are a number of experienced and talented helicopter pilots who can conduct rescue operations on Kilimanjaro, with aircraft that can reach just about anywhere on the mountain, including all the way to the summit.
 Not all area are conducive to landing a helicopter however, so climbers may need to hike or be carried down to a suitable landing zone before they can be picked up.
 Most helicopter rescues are conducted from the Horombo Huts or Barranco Huts.
 Alternatively, an ambulance rescue can be done at the Shira Huts as well.

 The cost of a medical evacuation from the mountain can be be quite expensive, which is why travel insurance is required on all Kilimanjaro climbs.
 When purchasing your insurance for this trip, be sure that the policy not only covers emergency evacuations, but also high altitude trekking.
+To be sure your insurance would cover you for a helicopter rescue, check your travel insurance policy includes evacuation up to 6,000 meters above sea level and any medical treatment associated with such an evacuation.
 This could end up saving you from paying the expenses out of pocket and could potentially save your life too.
 Having this type of coverage will also speed up the evacuation process, allowing a helicopter to get in the air sooner should a rescue be deemed necessary.